typesense/typesense-website/docs-site/content/guide/react-native-search-bar.md

+---
+description: "Build a cross-platform iOS/Android search interface in React Native (Expo) using Typesense for instant, typo-tolerant in-app search."
+---

 # Building a Search Bar in React Native

 This guide walks you through building a native mobile search interface using React Native (Expo) and Typesense.